-You will, in the end, need to make your own judgments about which documents will prove that you have a valid claim to U.S. citizenship.
+You will, in the end, need to make your own judgment about which documents will prove that you have a valid claim to U.S. citizenship.

 For example, if you were claiming to have acquired citizenship because you were born outside the U.S. to two married U.S. citizen parents between January 13, 1941 and December 23, 1952, then based on the laws in effect at that time, you'd need to prove not only that both your parents were in fact U.S. citizens, but that one had a prior residence in the United States.
-In such a case it would be important to submit proof of both your parents' U.S. citizenship (such as their birth or naturalization certificates), proof of your relationship to them (your own birth certificate), and proof of one parent's residence in the U.S. (such as copies of a home mortgage, pay stubs from a U.S. employer, and so forth).
+In such a case it would be important to submit proof of both your parents' U.S. citizenship (such as their birth or naturalization certificates), proof of your relationship to them (your own birth certificate), and proof of one parent's residence in the U.S. (such as copies of a home mortgage, pay stubs from a U.S. employer, or the like).

-Because your claim to citizenship rests upon your parent(s), you will almost need to provide your birth certificate showing your parent(s) names along with your Form N-600.
+Because your claim to citizenship rests upon your parents, you will almost certainly need to provide your birth certificate showing your parents names along with your Form N-600.
 Adopted children can provide a copy of the final and full order of adoption.

 If the law in effect when you were born requires you to have been unmarried when your parents naturalized, then you should submit any of your marriage certificates, along with a certificate showing any instance in which your marriage was terminated due to divorce or death.